2022 United States House of Representatives elections in Washington: Results

+By county

 District 9

 Before redistricting, the 9th congressional district stretched from small parts of northeastern Tacoma up to southeastern Seattle, taking in the surrounding suburbs, including Federal Way, Des Moines, Kent, SeaTac, Renton, Mercer Island, and Bellevue.
-The incumbent is Democrat Adam Smith, who has represented the 9th district since 1997.
-Smith was most recently re-elected in 2022 garnering 71.7% of the vote in the general election.
+The incumbent was Democrat Adam Smith, who had represented the 9th district since 1997.
+Smith was most recently re-elected in 2022, garnering 71.7% of the vote in the general election.